seL4/camkes-tool/README.md

 Milestone 2
 -----------

+A change of heart was made, and instead of using Gtk, Qt will be used instead.
+It is more up to date, and has a lot better documentation

 The goal of milestone 2 is to display the components (instances) in a nice way, with all the info about the widgets.
 Widget should then be able to move around (as well as ability to pin them).
 Part of this milestone is to pretty it up to make it aesthestically pleasing.
 In the previous milestone, I found it unusually difficult to draw a line between two widgets.
 In the risk of wasting a lot of time (already wasted a day on it), I shall push connectors to milestone 3.
 Milestone 2 will focus on the instances themselves.